What is "Discernment" ?

 The Foundation (College Age Men's Group)

 For college age men 18 and older.
 Meetings take place monthly on a Saturday.
 Lead by Fr.
-John Linden in Lansing, Fr.
+John Whitlock in Lansing, Fr.
 Tony Smela in Ann Arbor and Fr.
 Todd Koenigsknecht in Hillsdale.
 Each event is free and ends with a dinner.
 Click here for more information.

 Bishop's Annual Priesthood Discernment Dinner